dylan-sutton-chavez/simple-perceptron/README.md

 ## 2. Simple Perceptron Module

-The `SimplePerceptron` module implements a complete cycle of the training and inference for this model, implemented from zero, without external libraries _(e.g., NumPy, Sk-learn, PyTorch,...)_.
+The `SimplePerceptron` module implements a complete cycle of the training and inference for this model, implemented from zero, without libraries, just a dot product for long vectors (>19 length).

 ### 2.1 Requirements